Patschenkof/dem-fill/README.md

 python test.py --image data/city01.tif --mask data/city01mask.png --output data/city01out.tif --checkpoint_dir model_logs/norway_cities/
 ```

+__Note:__ If you do not have a TIF viewer, [IrfanView](https://www.irfanview.com/) is recommended.

 ## Training

+For training on your DEMs, please modify accordingly `data_from_fnames.py` from the `neuralgym` package to accept your files.
+For example, it was more efficient to use an [`h5py`](https://www.h5py.org/) file to store and sample the Norway landscape dataset, while for the Norway cities dataset we preload the Oslo, Bergen and Trondheim DEMs to memory for sampling.
+Please refer to the `data_from_fnames.py` file for these examples.

 1. Training:
-    * Prepare training images filelist and shuffle it ([example](https://github.com/JiahuiYu/generative_inpainting/issues/15)).
+    * Modify the data `data_from_fnames.py` file accordingly.
-    * Modify [inpaint.yml](/inpaint.yml) to set DATA_FLIST, LOG_DIR, IMG_SHAPES and other parameters.
+    * Modify [inpaint.yml](/inpaint.yml) to set LOG_DIR, IMG_SHAPES and other parameters.
     * Run `python train.py`.
 2. Resume training:
     * Modify MODEL_RESTORE flag in [inpaint.yml](/inpaint.yml).
-E.g., MODEL_RESTORE: 20180115220926508503_places2_model.
+E.g., MODEL_RESTORE: 20181119115621405562_norway_cities.
     * Run `python train.py`.
 3. Testing:
-    * Run `python test.py --image examples/input.png --mask examples/mask.png --output examples/output.png --checkpoint model_logs/your_model_dir`.
+    * Run `python test.py --image examples/input.tif --mask examples/mask.png --output examples/output.tif --checkpoint model_logs/your_model_dir`.
-4. Still have questions?
-    * If you still have questions (e.g.: What does filelist looks like?
-How to use multi-gpus?
-How to do batch testing?), please first search over closed issues.
-If the problem is not solved, please open a new issue.

 ## License